facebook/buck2/README.md

   build graph.
 This allows you to more cleanly support features that need graph introspection, like LSPs or compilation databases.
 - Support for distributed compilation, using the same Remote Execution API that is supported by Bazel.
-Existing solutions like BuildBarn, BuildBuddy, and EngFlow all work today.
+Existing solutions like BuildBarn, BuildBuddy, EngFlow, and NativeLink all work today.
 - An efficient, robust, and sound design &mdash; inspired by modern theory of build systems and incremental computation.
 - And more!